-Q: Why is the sea important for people, animals, and other living things?
+Q: Why is the sea important for people and other living things?

 A: Accept all responses.
-Possible responses include that many living things live in or near the sea or depend on it for food.
+Possible responses include that many organisms live in or near the sea or depend on it for food.
 People use the sea in different ways, such as for food and transportation.
+Ocean currents also affect the temperature of coastal areas, making them warmer or cooler than they would otherwise be.